vivek100/devvit-threejs-starter-experimental/README.md

 7. **Update the name in package.json**: Find the `dev:devvit` command and replace `YOUR_SUBREDDIT_NAME` with the subreddit name you just created.
 8. **Update yaml file**: In `devvit.yaml` replace `YOUR_APP_NAME` with the name of your app.
 This will be shown to users that play your app.
 9. **Upload**: Run `npm run deploy` and go through the prompts
 10. **Playtest**: Run `npm run dev` to playtest your application in production by going to your subreddit.
+Use the subreddit menu action called "TowerBlocks: New Post" to create the post.

 ## Commands